Fraunhofer-AISEC/MSET/README.md

 - Introduced additional test case variants.

+- Replaced the linear OOBA variants that differed in the way the auxiliary variables were allocated with a single variant that uses a dedicated memory section for them.

 - General code improvements and refactoring.

 To reproduce the results from the paper, please use version [v1.0](https://github.com/Fraunhofer-AISEC/MSET/releases/tag/v1.0).

+In some cases MSET v1.1 produces results that differ from those in the paper (produced with version v1.0).
+These are explained as follows:

+- Delta Pointers

+  - Non-linear OOBA: the results are the same as those in the paper (Figure 5 and Section 5), but there is a typo in Table 3 from the appendix

+  - Type confusion OOBA: one additional test case is detected because the code generation has been improved to further avoid optimizations.
+In this particular case, the `origin` is used after the bug.

+- EffectiveSan

+  - Linear OOBA: 3 additional test cases are not detected because they use `memset`, which is known to cause problems for EffectiveSan.
+This is described in the paper.

+- QASan

+  - Non-linear OOBA: The detection of such bugs is probabilistic for QASan, when used with MSET.
+This is because of its modified memory layout that can reorder `regions` across runs, making some test cases behave differently.
+    For example, overflowing between 2 `regions` can only be attempted if the target is above the origin in memory.

+- FreeGuard, Scudo, HWASAN

+  - Sanitizers that rely on randomization give different detection rates for each run.

 ## License